Bourbonnais, Illinois: History

 In 1999, the town was the site of a major train wreck, the Bourbonnais train accident.

 Bourbonnais was home of the summertime training camp of the Chicago Bears professional football team from 2002 to 2019.
-In 2020, the team relocated training camp to their headquarters at Halas Hall in Lake Forest, Illinois after major renovations of the building complex.
+In 2020, the team relocated their training camp to their headquarters at Halas Hall in Lake Forest, Illinois after major renovations of the building complex.

 Geography

-According to the 2010 census, Bourbonnais has a total area of 9.31 sqmi, all land.
+According to the 2021 census gazetteer files, Bourbonnais has a total area of 9.31 sqmi, all land.